VERIFY BEFORE RELYING

 Make the 80/20 split automatic before exam day.

 Use Math Coach and Trap Library to drill whether a miss came from the LTV formula, the down-payment complement, the PMI threshold, or DTI confusion.
-Includes 1,002 Florida-specific questions. $39.99 once, no subscription, no copied state exam questions.
+Includes 1,002 Florida-specific questions, a 19-topic diagnostic, Confidence Calibration, and lifetime updates. $39.99 once.
+No subscription.
+No copied exam questions.

 Exam-Style Questions